kowale/rocs/README.md

 with imperative apt-get incantations.
 It may be repeatable for a few months, but will eventually stop building.
-Then I need to keep the container image.
+Then I need to keep the container image, and I can only compose them from a limited number of layers.
-And mind you, there is virtually no deduplication between images.
-There are layers, but there can be only 42.